• Skip to Content

 AJ 123 Women and Criminal Justice 3 Units

-Students examine the history, influence, and barriers women experience in the criminal justice system as offenders, victims, and professionals.
-Theories of crime and violence, employment, victimology, and justice and punishment as well as contributions and challenges women experience in the criminal justice system are examined.
+This course explores the roles of women in the criminal justice system as offenders, victims, and professionals.
+Theories and studies related to women and violence, employment, victimology, and punishment are also examined.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L